 The smallest gray wolf subspecies in North America, the Mexican gray wolf is also one of the rarest and most endangered mammals on the continent.
 The U.S. Fish and Wildlife Service (and its predecessor agency) poisoned and trapped almost all Mexican wolves from the wild from 1915 until 1973; the last five survivors, captured between 1977 and 1980, were bred in captivity and their progeny reintroduced in 1998.
-At the beginning of 2016, experts announced that only 97 Mexican gray wolves were counted in the wild the previous year.
+At the beginning of 2017, experts announced that only 113 Mexican gray wolves had last been counted in the wild.

 The Center has worked continuously to reintroduce the Mexican wolf to the wild and to provide it with protection from government and private persecution, beginning with a 1990 court case that led to the wolf's eventual reintroduction.
 Along the way, we've helped defeat two livestock-industry lawsuits that sought to compel the government to trap or kill all the Mexican wolves from the wild, and we helped defeat a bill in the House of Representatives that would have terminated the reintroduction program.
 Our advocacy induced the government to re-release trapped wolves into the Gila National Forest, and our 2006 lawsuit led to an ongoing process to reform management of the wolf program so more wolves are left in the wild.
 We also petitioned in 2004 requesting the release of more captive-bred wolves.
 But numbers stayed small.
 In 2009 we filed a petition to protect Mexican wolves as a subspecies or unique "distinct population segment," which would force the Service to finally truly identify coherent goals and strategies to ensure its full recovery.
 When the agency ignored our petition, we sued in late 2012.